 As the environment struggles to cope with the relentless rise in the number of visitors coming to the island, are we doing enough? […] Mallorca: paradise in peril

-The New Eco Tax rate introduced for 2018 is set to earn millions for local environmental projects in the Balearic Islands.
-Click here for more information. […] Mallorca’s tourist tax doubles for 2018
+The Sustainable Tourism Tax rate earns millions for local environmental projects in the Balearic Islands. […] What is Mallorca’s tourist tax?